 When accessing the internet, we are often introduced to seemingly wonderful websites, which we think would assist us with our internet surfing, and we often fall into the trap of thinking that these websites are save to use.
 In addition to that, it is advisable to us to install a number of web applications to our computers to meet a number of certain requirements; however, a majority of these web applications and websites are responsible for making our computers and networking system susceptible to cyber-attacks, which could be detrimental to the integrity of our computer systems.

 So, who initiates cyber-attacks?
-Cyber criminals, alternatively known as, cyber hackers, are responsible for hacking into your computer systems for the purpose of stealing or destroying information, which could benefit them.
-They latch onto vulnerable web applications, which make it easy for them to install a malware virus to your computer system.
-Committing a cyber-crime is a federal offense, which warrantees the arrest of the cyber-criminal by the authorities.
+Cybercriminals, alternatively known as, cyber hackers, are responsible for hacking into your computer systems for the purpose of stealing or destroying information, which could benefit them.
+They latch onto vulnerable web applications, which makes it easy for them to install a malware virus to your computer system.
+Committing a cyber-crime is a federal offense, which warrants the arrest of the cyber-criminal by the authorities.

 Scammers are the most common type of cybercriminals.
 They are responsible for sending discount codes and lucrative offers to your email box, which sets as a trap to hack your network system.
 You will often find a banner claiming to earn you a million dollars overnight, and a number of people are naïve enough to click on, which alleviates the strength of their security networks to help the hacker maneuver into your computer systems.